Title: The Book of M

 It was utterly terrifying.
 I simply won’t divulge anything more about it because going into this book and discovering all for yourself is an utter joy and I really don’t want to rob anyone of that experience.
 But top notch writing for sure.

-One of the things I love about science fiction writing which I suppose this is… Could possibly class it as dystopian too??
-Anyway, one of the things I loved about this book is that it could almost happen.
-Obviously some crazy stuff has to occur but the characters, the world they are inhabiting initially… It’s our world.
+One of the things I love about speculative fiction writing is that it could almost happen.
+Obviously some rather unusual stuff has to occur but the characters, the world they are inhabiting initially… It’s our world.
 The world building in this is initially our version of events (it obviously evolves as more chaos and destruction occurs but still..
 Starting point is us.)
 And that to me adds this wonderfully terrifying and grounding dynamic to the storyline.
 This could almost be true.
 We could all wake up tomorrow to the news that someone had lost their shadow and this could become our truth.
 And a book that makes you think like that even for the briefest of moments… A quality book!

 Okay, as the story developed into the second half and I begin to understand more about what was going on some of that feeling of terrified wonderment wore off but I was ultimately treated to a very satisfying story filled with myth and legend made real.
 And an ending that… Less I say the better but nods head approvingly.
 Loved it.